Nora D. King authors this post.

 Hiking with family and friends is fun, but sometimes, the work, time and the schedule of everyone making it hard to push through the plan.
 Sometimes, you crave to travel solo.
 You have your reasons to do so; maybe you want to experience this kind of adventure, or just because you know you are confident enough to do it successfully.

 Whatever your reason is, be a responsible hiker.
 This list of tips for hiking solo will help you plan your trip.

 1. Pack your backpack accordingly

 Create a detailed list of your hiking trip.
-Considering that you are travelling solo, you cannot borrow from another person should you forget, ruin or lose an important item.
-Know the value of packing your backpack properly, since help is not guaranteed in this kind of trip.
+Considering that you are travelling solo, you cannot borrow from another person should you forget, ruin or lose an essential item.
+Know the value of packing your backpack properly since help is not guaranteed in this kind of trip.
 Go over your list if you have all the essential items and the necessary backups.

-2. Familiarize yourself with the area you plan to hike
+2. Familiarise yourself with the area you plan to hike

-It is beneficial to know the terrain you are planning to hike.
-Check out and understand a map of the area, or you can google the location so you can study it.
-By doing this, you are able to be told if the location is a woodland or mountainous region.
+It is beneficial to know the terrain you are planning to go hiking.
+Check out and understand a map of the city, or you can google the location so you can study it.
+By doing this, you can tell if the site is woodland or a mountainous region.
 Are there a lot of rivers?
 How about the height?
 You will also determine how long the hiking trail is.
-This also includes doing research about uneven terrains in the area.
+This also includes researching uneven terrains in the area.
 Protruding roots and stray branches could become your enemies if you are not aware of your surroundings.
-More importantly, research about the wildlife in the trail, so you have an idea about the animals that you may encounter along the way.
+More importantly, research the wildlife in the trail, so you have an idea about the animals that you may encounter along the way.